getfidia/fidia-payment-widget/README.md

 <img height="80px" src="https://res.cloudinary.com/fidia/image/upload/v1633732179/Payment_Button_1_wdddah.png"/>

 To give you a feel of how this works, we created a [demo website](https://embed.getfidia.com/example/) that uses our widget.
 You only have to click the embedded Fidia button to see it in action.
-Check it out [here](https://embed.getfidia.com/example/).
+Check it out for products [here](https://embed.getfidia.com/example/product) and for pay links [here](https://embed.getfidia.com/example/payment).

 ## 🚀 Usage